CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 # Advanced-Stock-Market-Trading-Bot-Version-2

 This Advanced Stock Market Robot seems to be working great so far.

-There is a known small error that is: Error: No objects to concatenate, and this error can be ignored because it just simply reached the end of the text file "successful-stocks-list.txt" and could not find any more stock symbols to concatenate or evaluate.
+Important Instructions:
+1. Place this program into "buy more stocks mode" when you put stock symbols in the text file "successful-stocks-list.txt" and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.

+2. Place this program into "sell stocks only mode" by deleting all of the stock symbols in the text file called: "successful-stocks-list.txt. " This includes when you want to try to sell stocks for a profit when the price of the stock is increasing in value.

 The program seems to be working great without any problems.

    The Buy and Sell Functions: This python code includes buy_stock and sell_stock functions to perform trading actions based on the strategy.
 The functions consider account’s available cash and day trade limit, which is a good practice.
 Additionally, bearish conditions and the past 6-month performance are considered before buying a stock to avoid buying into a downtrending stock.

      I recommend to not select stocks that are valued less than 200 dollars to have the stocks work well